YasafVol/dc20/memory-bank/activeContext.md

 ## Current Work Focus

-With the foundational UI setup (Stage 0) complete, the current focus is on implementing Stage A (Attributes) of the Character Creation Wizard.
-This involves building the Svelte component for attribute allocation and the corresponding backend logic for data handling.
+With the successful merge of Character Creation Stages A, B, and C into a single page and the completion of static rule data population, the current focus is on testing the merged character creation page (`src/routes/character-creator/+page.svelte`) and planning/implementing the subsequent stages (D-F).

 ## Recent Changes

-**Stage 0 (Foundation and UI Setup) Completed:**
-- Successfully initialized the SvelteKit project manually within the existing directory structure.
-- Integrated TailwindCSS using `npx svelte-add@latest tailwindcss` and installed necessary dependencies (`tailwindcss`, `postcss`, `autoprefixer`).
-- Applied the custom Tailwind theme from `projectPlan/tailwind.config.js` and verified its application on a test page.
-- Set up and verified the Inter font using Google Fonts.
-- Installed Melt UI (`@melt-ui/svelte`) and its preprocessor (`@melt-ui/pp`).
-- Configured the Melt UI preprocessor (`preprocessMeltUI`) in `svelte.config.js`, resolving initial setup issues and verifying its functionality with a test collapsible component.
-- Updated `projectPlan/stage0.md` to accurately reflect all setup steps, including the Melt UI preprocessor configuration.
+**Character Creation Stages A, B, C Merged:**
+- Successfully merged the functionality of the original Stage A (Attributes), Stage B (Ancestry), and Stage C (Class) into a single Svelte page component (`src/routes/character-creator/+page.svelte`).
+- Created a new unified API endpoint (`src/routes/api/character/progress/complete/+server.ts`) to handle saving all data for the merged stages in a single request.
+- The old stage-specific page components and API endpoints have been superseded and moved to a backup directory (`_backup_merge_stages_20250621/`).

+**Static Rule Data Population Completed:**
-The static rule data files (`src/lib/rulesdata/*.ts`) have been populated with detailed information for attributes, ancestries, classes, skills, traits, languages, and trades based on the DC20 Beta 0.9.5 rulebook.
-This completes a major step in preparing the necessary data for the Character Creation Wizard.
+- The static rule data files (`src/lib/rulesdata/*.ts`) have been fully populated with detailed information for attributes, ancestries, classes, skills, traits, languages, and trades based on the DC20 Beta 0.9.5 rulebook.
+This completes a major step in preparing the necessary data for the Character Creation process.

-The memory bank documentation has also been updated based on the detailed planning documents found in the `projectPlan/` directory (`mvp.md`, `stage1.md`, `stage2.md`).
-This includes:
-- Defining the specific scope and features for the MVP (Stages A, B, C).
-- Detailing the required UI components, internal state, functions, and logic for Stage A (Attributes) and Stage B (Ancestry).
-- Outlining the backend API endpoints/Form Actions needed for stages A and B, including validation requirements.
-- Incorporating details about the chosen technologies (SvelteKit, Melt UI, TailwindCSS, Prisma, PostgreSQL) and their usage patterns.
-- Documenting the data models (`CharacterInProgress`, `CharacterSheetData`) and initial static rule data structure.
-- Clarifying specific planning decisions like state management approach, calculation responsibilities (frontend provisional, backend authoritative), error handling, and basic resume functionality.
+**Core UI Foundation Completed:**
+- Functional SvelteKit project initialized and configured.
+- TailwindCSS installed and configured with the project's custom theme, verified.
+- The Inter font loaded and applied.
+- Melt UI (`@melt-ui/svelte`) installed, and its preprocessor (`@melt-ui/pp`) correctly configured.

 ## Next Steps

-1. Implement the Svelte component and logic for Stage A (Attributes) based on `projectPlan/stage1.md`.
-2. Implement the backend endpoint/Form Action for Stage A data persistence and validation.
-3. Implement the frontend Svelte component and logic for Stage B (Ancestry) based on `projectPlan/stage2.md`, including the attribute overflow helper panel.
-4. Implement the backend endpoint/Form Action for Stage B data persistence and validation.
-5. Implement the Svelte component and logic for Stage C (Class) based on `projectPlan/stage3.md` (once detailed).
-6. Implement the backend endpoint/Form Action for Stage C data persistence and validation.
+1. Thoroughly test the merged character creation page (`src/routes/character-creator/+page.svelte`) and the unified save API endpoint (`src/routes/api/character/progress/complete/+server.ts`).
+2. Address any bugs or issues found during testing.
+3. Detail and implement Stage D (Background) of the character creation process.
+4. Detail and implement Stage E (Review) of the character creation process.
+5. Detail and implement Stage F (Equipment) of the character creation process.
-7. Implement the final character calculation and `CharacterSheetData` creation logic on the backend.
+6. Implement the backend logic for final character calculation and `CharacterSheetData` creation upon completion of Stage F.
-8. Implement the Character Page component to display the finalized character sheet.
+7. Implement the frontend component for displaying the finalized character sheet.
-9. Implement the basic resume functionality using browser `localStorage`.
+8. Refine UI/UX based on testing and feedback.

 ## Active Decisions and Considerations

 - Using Melt UI primitives for accessible UI components, styled with TailwindCSS.
 This requires configuring the `@melt-ui/pp` preprocessor in `svelte.config.js`.
+Note: Some Melt UI components had SSR issues, leading to the use of standard HTML elements in the merged page, which is tracked as technical debt (TD-005).
 - Implementing a dark mode first theme.
 - Storing static rule data in TypeScript files (`src/lib/rulesdata/`) for the MVP.
 - Utilizing a single writable Svelte store (`characterInProgressStore`) for frontend state management, with derived stores for calculated values.
 - Backend is the source of truth for all final calculations and validation.
-- Handling the specific logic for attribute point allocation (Point Buy) and Ancestry Point allocation (including negative traits and attribute cap overflows).
+- The merged page handles the specific logic for attribute point allocation (Point Buy), Ancestry Point allocation, and Class/Feature selection within a single view.
+- The unified `/complete` API endpoint handles the initial save for the A-B-C data block.

 ## Important Patterns and Preferences

 - Component-based development for the frontend.
 - Clear separation of concerns between frontend UI/provisional logic and backend validation/authoritative calculation.
 - Adherence to the defined dark mode color palette and Inter font.
-- Using SvelteKit Form Actions for wizard stage data submission.
+- Using SvelteKit API routes for backend interactions (specifically the new `/complete` endpoint for the initial save).

 ## Learnings and Project Insights

-The completion of Stage 0 highlighted the importance of verifying each foundational UI layer.
-Troubleshooting the Melt UI setup revealed the necessity of its preprocessor (`@melt-ui/pp`) and the correct import/configuration syntax in `svelte.config.js`, a crucial detail not present in the initial plan.
-This underscores the value of iterative testing even for setup tasks.

-The detailed planning documents have provided a solid foundation and clear steps for the MVP implementation.
-The complexity of handling attribute cap overflows during trait selection in Stage B highlights the need for careful state management and validation logic on both the frontend and backend.
-The structure of the static rule data in TypeScript is defined, which will guide the implementation of data loading and lookups.
+The successful merge of Stages A, B, and C into a single page, along with the creation of a unified API, represents a significant architectural shift from the initial stage-by-stage plan.
+This approach simplifies the user flow and frontend state management for the initial steps.
+The completion of static rule data population provides the necessary foundation for implementing the remaining stages and backend calculations.
+Addressing the Melt UI SSR issue (TD-005) remains a priority for improving component library usage and accessibility.

+---
+**Last Updated:** 6/25/2025